otam-mato/projects_landing_page/README.md

 <br>

-Just took the same sample NodeJS web application and juggled it applying diverse DevOps and Cloud technologies.
+I prefer learning through hands-on experience rather than just following multiplied tutorials.
+I like to dive deep into the details understanding how and why things work, diving deep into the specifics, and tackling challenges head-on.
+This mindset inspired me to launch a series where I took a NodeJS web application, thoroughly grasped its workings, and experimented with diverse DevOps and Cloud technologies.

+I began with basic steps, such as deploying the application on servers, and then progressively advanced, delving into more complex aspects while exploring current DevOps and Cloud concepts

 <br>